rygel/lyricist/README.md

 lyricist.blogs = rootBlog:root, blog:blog
 ```
 Use the key "lyricist.blogs" for a list of data sources or sub-blogs.
-Each key inside the list consists of a pair of [blog name]:[blog data directory].
+Each key inside the list consists of a pair of [blog name]:[blog main directory].
 In this example there is a blog called
-"rootBlog" and it uses the data directory "root", which translates to "resources/lyricist/root/".
+"rootBlog" and it uses the main directory "root", which translates to "resources/lyricist/root/".

-In each data directory there are all posts located.
-The posts are Markdown formatted with a YAML header.
+In each data directory there are two subdirectories: ```authors``` and ```posts```.
+In ```posts``` there are all posts
+located.
+In ```authors``` are files for all authors of the blog located.
+Both the posts and authors are Markdown
+formatted with a YAML header.
+The authors directory is optional.
+If it doesn't exist or contains no files the author
+support is disabled for this blog.

 ```
 ---